SinclairQL/sQLux/docs/shaders.md

 Simulated curvature to be applied in the x dimension, if `SHADER = 2` in `sqlux.ini`.
 Default = 0.06
 ### `CURVATURE_Y`
 Simulated curvature to be applied in the y dimension, if `SHADER = 2` in `sqlux.ini`.
 Default = 0.12
+## Older Raspberry Pis
+By default, when using the Raspberry Pi OS Bullseye edition, hardware graphics acceleration may not be enabled for Pi0 to Pi3.
+This can impact shader performance.

+To enable hardware acceleration, run the configuration tool:

+`sudo raspi-config`

+Select the options to enable glamor (A8) and GL Driver (A2), under the advanced options sub-menu, and reboot.

+**Note:** Hardware graphics acceleration *should* be enabled by default for the Pi4, so this change should *not* be needed for the Pi4.

 # Creating your own shader
 Examples of shaders which can be modified to use within sQLux can be found at e.g. [libretro shaders](https://github.com/libretro/glsl-shaders/tree/master/crt/shaders).